Things You Can Do to Help Adjust to Multiple Sclerosis

 • What treatment will you prescribe if I experience a relapse (symptom flare-up), and where can I be treated?

-• Do I need to make any changes with my exercise routine and diet?
+• Do I need to make any changes to my exercise routine and diet?

 • What types of rehabilitation services do you provide and/or recommend, should the need arise?

-• Where can I go for help with personal relationships and business, such as support groups, family counseling, employment, insurance, and finance?
+• Where can I go for help such as support groups, family counseling, employment, and insurance?

 Participating in a support group for newly diagnosed individuals can also be therapeutic.
 However, please keep in mind that some groups of people may work better for you than others.
 Finding a group that is a good fit for you is very important.
 Additionally, personal feelings may not always be appropriate for group settings, and sometimes these need to be processed alone, or with a member of your healthcare team, versus discussing them with a group of individuals you are still getting to know.